Denver man in search of his missing service dog

 "She has helped me get through some very tough times in my life," added Ortega.

-According to Ortega, multiple people have called him claiming they've spotted her, but it's all been false, he has even been threatened.
+According to Ortega, multiple people have called him claiming they've spotted her, but it's all been false.
+He says he has even been threatened.

 "I've had people try to scam me, people call me and tell me she is dead and people saying I deserve this for my life right now," said Ortega.